-Department Assistant Adam Evans, who is located in the Department Office, Room 201, staffs the Music Department, including scheduling of Harkness Chapel and events.
+Department Assistant Jennifer Harmon, who is located in the Department Office, Room 201, staffs the Music Department, including scheduling of Harkness Chapel and events.
 Information about academic matters is available through the Director of Graduate Studies (Musicology/EMPP) or through your advisor (Music Education).
 You should meet regularly with either the DGS or your advisor for advisement regarding course work and thesis and/or dissertation topics.
 This faculty member will also assist you in scheduling exams, and will oversee your planned program of study.
 While you are welcome to schedule meetings with the DGS or your advisor as necessary, formal advisement periods take place in October and April.
-You are responsible for scheduling an appointment with the appropriate faculty contact during these advisement periods, and can only receive registration materials, including your PIN, through the advisement period has ended.
+You are responsible for scheduling an appointment with the appropriate faculty contact during these advisement periods, and can only receive registration materials, including your PIN, through the advisement process.
+Please note that advisors are generally not available to advise you after the advisement period ends.